yongyucode/platinhom.github.com/pdf/index.md

 ---
-title: uuu
+title: PDF
 layout: page
 comments: yes
 ---

 >Love science, love your own life.
 Just do what you like!

 I'm doing research in computational chemistry/biology.
 My reseach interest includes computer-aider drug design, chemoinformatic, computational biology.
 I also love the research for organic mass spectromety  and organic chemistry I did before.
-I wanna combine my knowledge on computational chemistry/biology and organic chemistry to solve problems in sciences, especially in drug design.
+I wanna combine my knowledge on computational chemistry/biology and organic chemistry to solve problems in sciences, especially in [drug design](/pdf/manual/高级Bash脚本编程指南.pdf).

 Computation related sciences need to remember lots of information.
 Here I just put some notes on my blog here.
 Hope it help!